upstash/ratelimit-py/README.md

 from upstash_py.client import Redis

-# Create a ratelimit instance and load the Redis credentials from environment.
+# Create a ratelimit instance and load the Redis credentials from the environment.
 rate_limit = RateLimit(Redis.from_env()) # Optionally, pass your own client instance.

 # Chose one algorithm.